GiovanniGabbolini/rs/README.md

 We were given a 1.2M interactions dataset about playlists and songs.
 Our goal was predicting the most suited song for continuing the playlist.

 ### Results
-My team ranked fifth over eighty teams (top 7%)
+Our team ranked fifth over eighty teams (top 7%)

 ### Link
 https://www.kaggle.com/c/recommender-system-2018-challenge-polimi